virtualizebrief/lilymoms/readme.md

 # Lily Moms Redeemer ⛪

-!!!danger Site under construction
-We are building this site out as an alternative to our facebook page.
-As of now for up to date information please visit facebook and for those without facebook we hope to have this site completed soon. -Contruction Team
-!!!

 Christian ministry that meets at Redeemer Church of Evans which supports and builds community among mothers of children from conception through kindergarten.<br><br>

 !!!success